-Category of Investment 1 Investment Strategy and Structure 1 Inv F (In Coi Number of vestments 2 Fair Value 3 thousands) Jnfunded mmitments thousands) Remaining Life 1 Redemption Terms 1 Redemption Restrictions and Terms 1 Redemption Restrictions and Terms I Place at Year End 1 (Private Equity and Venture Capital) 4 Investments in the equity and credit of primarily prIvate companies through private partnerships and holding companies tments in 199 quity and t of primarily \$ 2,463,590 Generally up to te companies 15 years but gh private dependent upon erships and \$ 749,365 investment Distributions may Not applicable - no redemption ability.
+Investment Category Strategy and of investment 1 Structure 1 Strategy and Commitments Remalning Life 1 Redemption Terms 1 Redemptio Restriction and Terms ıs Redemption Restrictions and Terms in Place at Year End 1 (Private Equity and Venture Capital) 4 Investments in the equity and credit of primarily private companies through private partnerships and holding companies 199 2,463,590 749,365 investment Redemption not permitted during the life of the fund.
+Distributions may be made at the discretion of the general partners.
 Not applicable - no redemption ability.
-Investments in hedge funds, global equity, credit, real assets, natural resources, \$ 102 7,088,130 Ranges betw een monthly redemption w ith 5 days notice, to rolling 3-years redemption w ith 180 days notice, Certain funds Initial Lockups: 1 year or less: 1-2 years: Over 2 years: No redemption rights: Redemption Frequency: Monthly: Quarterly: 1 Year or less: Over 1 Year: 42% 24% 20% 14% : 12% 28% 36% 10% Current Redemption Al 6 months or less: 6 months to 1 year: Over 1 years: No redemption rights: 67% 5% 14% 14% (Alternative Investment Funds) 5 and other investments through private partnerships and holding companies \$ 872,045 Open Ended have no redemption rights until dissolution of the funds.
-No redemption rights: Redemption gates: Up to Early Redemption Fees: 14% o 25% Total side pockets or ru assets across the fun- are less than 5% of the investment amount. ds Commingled Funds 6 Investment in global equity, real assets, natural, resources, and other investments through commingled fund structures \$ 7 826,795 - Open Ended Daily to monthly redemption w ith 1 to 30 days notice period Subject to the ability to withdraw capital from ti underlying funds.
-This i dependent upon the liqu of the underlying assets Is subject to the discreti the Fund Manager. s uidity s and Subject to the ability to w ithdraw capital from the underlying funds.
+Not applicable - no redemption ability.
+Investments in hedge funds, global equity, credit, real assets, \$ 102 7,088,130 Ranges between monthly redemption w ith 5 days notice, to rolling 3-years redemption w ith 180 days notice, Initial Lockups: 1 year or less: 1-2 years: Over 2 years: No redemption rights: Redemption Frequency Monthly: Quarterly: 1 Year or less: 12% 28% 36% Current Redemption At 6 months or less: 6 months to 1 year: Over 1 years: No redemption rights: 67% 5% 14% 14% (Alternative Investment Funds) 5 natural resources, and other investments through private partnerships and holding companies \$ 872,045 Open Ended Certain funds have no redemption rights until dissolution of the funds.
+Over 1 Year: No redemption rights: Redemption gates: Up to Early Redemption Fees: Total side pockets or re assets across the fund are less than 5% of the investment amount. ds Commingled Funds 5 Investment in global equity, real assets, natural, resources, and other investments through commingled fund structures \$ 7 826,795 Open Ended Daily to monthly redemption with 1 to 30 days notice period Subject to the ability to withdraw capital from t underlying funds.
+This i dependent upon the liqu of the underlying asset is subject to the discret the Fund Manager. s uidity s and Subject to the ability to w ithdraw capital from the underlying funds.